15 Foods You Should Be Dehydrating

 Dried tomatoes are the perfect additions to salads, soups, and stews.
 Don’t let your tomatoes go bad!
 Slice them into thin pieces, pop them in the food dehydrator, and then wait for them to get as crispy as you’d like.
 You might even want to eat them as a healthy alternative to chips!

-In case you missed this post, How To Dehydrate Tomatoes Just like our zucchini plants, our tomatoes did very well this year.
+In case you missed this post, How to Dehydrate Tomatoes, just like our zucchini plants, our tomatoes did very well this year.
 We’ve been keeping our dehydrator unit super busy the past few weeks.
-We love having options for future meal preparations.
+We love having options for future meal preparations, and our neighbors have loved having us share with them.

 5. Ground Beef

-In case you missed this post, Making Hamburger Jerky I’ve noticed that ground beef, along with most all beef options, is more expensive.
+In case you missed this post, Making Hamburger Jerky, I’ve noticed that ground beef, along with most beef options, is more expensive these days.
+Who knows what the future holds cost-wise?
+Dehydrate some meat and hedge against a rise in prices!

-Just make sure the meat has a 93% ground beef to fat ratio at a minimum to be safe.
-The 85% hamburger at some of the stores will not be safe to use because it has too much fat.
+To be safe, just make sure the meat has a minimum 93% ground beef-to-fat ratio.
+The 85% hamburger at some stores will not be safe to use because it has too much fat.
+Because it doesn’t have preservatives, please keep it in the refrigerator or freezer in airtight containers.

 6. Kale

-Season the kale with some of your favorite spices before adding it to the food dehydrator to prepare healthy kale chips.
-These chips taste amazing on their own, but you might also want to use them in salads to give the salads more flavor.
+Season the kale with your favorite spices before adding it to the food dehydrator to prepare healthy kale chips.
+These chips taste amazing on their own, but you might also want to use them in salads to give them more flavor.
 It all depends on what you like!

-Kale is an excellent source of vitamins and minerals, so it’s good to have it available when you want to eat it.
-In case you missed this post, How To Dehydrate Kale and Make Kale Chips
+Kale is an excellent source of vitamins and minerals, so it’s good to have it available when you want to put it to use.
+In case you missed this post, How to Dehydrate Kale and Make Kale Chips

 7. Lemons

-In case you missed this post, Dehydrating Lemons And Make Lemon Powder We love to have lemons in our cold water drinks.
-It just makes it fresh and flavorful.
-It doesn’t take long for your dehydrated lemon chips to add flavor to drinks of all kinds.
+In case you missed this post, Dehydrating Lemons and Making Lemon Powder, we love lemons in our cold water drinks.
+They just make them fresh and flavorful.
+Your dehydrated lemon chips can flavor drinks of all kinds in no time.
 Give them a try.

 8. Green Onions

-In case you missed this post, How to Dehydrate Green Onions & Make Powder Green onions are a super addition to so many recipes.
-We like them as a topping on salads, in soups, and mixed in with sandwich fixings like tuna.
-Don’t think they lose their flavor when dehydrated.
-You’ll be surprised how they spring back in shape and flavor when added to almost any liquid mixture.
+In case you missed this post, How to Dehydrate Green Onions & Make Powder Green Onion is a super addition to many recipes.
+We like them as a topping on salads, in soups, and mixed with sandwich fixings like tuna.
+You may think they lose their flavor when dehydrated.
+You’ll be surprised how they spring back in shape and flavor when added to almost any liquid mixture like dips.

 9. Cucumbers